juankdiz/oneplusmg-trust-framework/pages/your-usecase/rare-diseases.md

 ---
-title: Rare Diseases
+title: Rare diseases
-description: The Rare Disease Use Case has been the central use case demonstrating the 1+MG Infrastructure to date.
+description: The rare disease use case has been the central use case demonstrating the 1+MG Infrastructure to date.
 page_id: rare-diseases
 ---